ryhszk/test/README.md

 For various tests.

-(e.g. Cooperation with slack, etc.
+(e.g. Cooperation with slack notification, etc.